Creating Secure Websites and Forms: What You Need to Know

 All of these things, and more, are critical to the development of a secure web application.

 Securing the Data After it Arrives

-Ensuring that your users’ data is transmitted securely to your web server is certainly critical, as is ensuring that your application itself is secure and will not be hacked.
+Ensuring that your users’ data is transmitted securely to your web server is critical, as is ensuring that your application itself is secure and will not be hacked.
 However, what happens to that data after your program receives it?
-Do you still need to protect it in any way?
-Does it need to remain encrypted?
-How do you access or receive the data?
-Many people forget that getting the data from the web server to them securely may require just as much preparation as getting it from their users in the first place!
+How are you securing and accessing the data?
+Many people forget that transmitting the data from the web server may require just as much preparation as receiving it from their users in the first place!

-In the following subsections, we will look at three different ways of saving and retrieving your users’ data and see what is needed in each case to preserve the data security from your users to your eyes, and then to being saved on disk and in backups.
+In the following subsections, we will look at three different ways of saving and retrieving your users’ data.
+In each case, we will explain what is needed to secure the data in your systems.

-By far the most common action that data processing scripts do is email the submitted data to the web site owner’s email address.
-The web site owner knows when there are new submissions just by checking his/her email and can access the data immediately there.
-As most people running web sites checks their email fairly often, this integrates well with their business operations.
+The most common action that data processing scripts do is email the submitted data to the website owner’s email address.
+The website owner knows when there are new submissions just by checking his/her email and can access the data immediately.
+As most people running websites check their email fairly often, this integrates well with their business operations.